RosettaCommons/documentation/application_documentation/design/supercharge.md

 Alternative approaches
 ======================

 The net charge of a protein surface can also be controlled during the design process using the [[netcharge|NetChargeEnergy]] score term, which penalizes deviations from a desired net charge and guides the sequence design algorithms towards solutinos with the desired net charge.
 Net charge constraints can be applied with the [[AddNetChargeConstraintMover]] to impose a desired net charge in a selected sub-region such as the surface of a protein.
+This is a newer approach that has the advantage of efficiency: rather than producing many designs and only writing out those with the desired charge (the approach taken by the supercharge application), the ```netcharge``` score term guides all designs toward the desired net charge.

 ##See Also